eliasdejong/viperlith/docs/HTML_STREAMING.md

 - If remote: TCP/IP + SSL/TLS
 - Startup time

 However, this will not actually solve the concurrency problem.
 If we simply copy the previous architecture, we will run into the infamous `SQLITE_BUSY` error.
+This is a direct result of trying to write to the same database file from multiple database connections.

 So what to do?